 3. Theme Customization:

-Template Overriding: Create templates in your theme's templates folder to override default Drupal templates.
+Template Overriding: Develop your theme's templates in its dedicated folder to substitute the regular Drupal templates.

 JavaScript Customisation: Write custom JavaScript to add dynamic features to your theme.